Upcoming Events Supported by MTC

 The Heart of the Lancashire Coast

-Morecambe is a resort town and a civil parish within the City of Lancashire in Lancashire, with a population of approximately 38,000.
+Morecambe is a resort town and a civil parish within the City of Lancaster in Lancashire, with a population of approximately 38,000.
 It is situated on Morecambe Bay.

 Morecambe is a unique town in England boasting an irreplaceable view over the bay that spans from Barrow-in-Furness and incorporates the peaks of the Lake District through to Grange-over-Sands, Silverdale and beyond.
 With majestic sunsets throughout the year, the view never gets old and may be viewed along 3 miles of refurbished promenade.